naidaire/lesson15_decision_trees/README.md

 ## Student Requirements
 Before this lesson, students should already be able to:
-- Know how to build and evaluate (classification) models in sklearn
+- Build and evaluate classification models in sklearn
 - Explain how and when to apply different resampling methods
 - Define the concepts of cross-validation and overfitting